Chronology

 December 1996

-Donates 154 of his prints and two books spanning his career to the National Gallery of Art, Washington, making it the largest repository of his prints.
+Donates 154 of his prints and two books spanning his career to the National Gallery of Art, Washington, D.C., making it the largest repository of his prints.

 1997